MADE FOR TV

 Lipstick Jungle (2008)

-This American TV series, adapted from the 2005 novel by Candace Bushnell (of Sex and the City fame), premiered in the US in February 2008.
+This American TV series Lipstick Jungle, adapted from the 2005 novel by Candace Bushnell (of Sex and the City fame), premiered in the US in February 2008.
 It looks at the lives of three high-powered friends - magazine editor-in-chief Nico (Kim Raver), movie executive Wendy (Brooke Shields) and fashion designer Victory (Lindsay Price) - as they experience the challenges of being at the top of their game.
 And NBC promoted the 13-episode show to a Sex and the City audience with: 'These women aren't looking for Mr Big.
 They are Mr Big.'
-Another actor involved in the production was ex-Brat Packer Andrew McCarthy (St Elmo's Fire, Pretty in Pink, Weekend at Bernie's - and the topic of Jenny Colgan's 2001 novel Looking for Andrew McCarthy).
+Another actor involved in the production was ex-Brat Packer Andrew McCarthy (St Elmo's Fire, Pretty in Pink, Weekend at Bernie's).

 Flirting with Forty (2008)

 The TV adaptation of Jane Porter's novel Flirting with Forty, which is based on her own romance with her surfer boyfriend, aired on the US' Lifetime Channel in December 2008.
 Jackie (Heather Locklear) is a divorced mother of two on the brink of her 40th birthday.
-When her kids go to stay with her ex for the holidays, Jackie heads to Hawaii where she falls for a much younger man, Kyle (Robert Buckley from Lipstick Jungle).
+When her kids go to stay with her ex for the holidays, Jackie heads to Hawaii where she falls for a much younger man, Kyle (Robert Buckley).

-Zoey Dean's novel about a Yale graduate who becomes tutor to heiress twins in Palm Beach is being adapted for TV.
-Privileged stars JoAnna Garcia as Megan Smith who takes on the fabulous but spoilt Baker twins Rose (Lucy Hale) and Sage (Ashley Newbrough).
+Zoey Dean's novel, How to Teach Filthy Rich Girls, about a Yale graduate who becomes tutor to heiress twins in Palm Beach was adapted as a TV series called Privileged.
+It stars JoAnna Garcia as Megan Smith who takes on the fabulous but spoilt Baker twins Rose (Lucy Hale) and Sage (Ashley Newbrough).
 It aired in the US from September 2008.

 The Bad Mother's Handbook (2007)